noahehall/theBookOfNoah/0current/security/oauth.md

 - key elements

   - code verifier: a random URL-safe >= 43 characters stored on the local system
-  - code challenge: base 64 encoded SHA-256 hash of the code verifier
+  - code challenge: base 64 encoded SHA-256 hash `bae64url(sha256(code_verifier))` of the code verifier
   - ^ wiht the code verifier & challenge, your application is effectively authenticating itself

 - flow
   - client generates a code verifier & code challenge
   - client sends the code challenge with an authorization request to an auth server
-  - auth server responds with an authorization code if the user successfully authenticates
+  - auth server responds with a onetime authorization code (usually expires within 60 seconds) if the user successfully authenticates
-  - client sends a request to authserver/token endpoint with the auth code & and the code verifier
+  - client posts a request to authserver/token endpoint with the auth code & and the code verifier
-  - the auth server hashes encodes the code verifier and compares with the previously sent code challenge
+  - the auth server hashes & encodes the code verifier and compares with the previously sent code challenge
-  - if the stored code challenge === hashed & encoded code verifier, the auth server responds with the token
+  - if the auth servers stored code challenge === hashed & encoded code verifier, the auth server responds with the token

 ### extensions